thijsvanloef/palworld-server-docker/README.md

 >
 > Any changes made while the server is live will be overwritten when the server stops.

-For a more detailed list of explanations of server settings go to: [shockbyte](https://shockbyte.com/billing/knowledgebase/1189/How-to-Configure-your-Palworld-server.html)
+For a more detailed list of server settings go to: [Palworld Wiki](https://palworld.wiki.gg/wiki/PalWorldSettings.ini) For more detailed server settings explanations go to: [shockbyte](https://shockbyte.com/billing/knowledgebase/1189/How-to-Configure-your-Palworld-server.html)

 ## Using discord webhooks